Key Factor #3 for Hannah's House Professional Supervised Visitation Services: Clear Policies and Procedures

 There are 17 standards in the law, and 90 sub-standards in the Calfornia law governing the work of the professional provider of supervised visitation.
 Despite this attention in the law, this is a profession that is still largely unregulated.

-Consumers have little or no protection from professional providers who do not follow the law, especially if the consumer has no idea that they are operating illegally.
+Consumers have little or no protection from professional providers who do not follow the Administrative Rules 5.20 and Family Code 5.20, especially if the consumer has no idea that they are operating illegally.
 That is why it is critical for the consumer to know the law and know the legal standards.

 Take a copy of Family Code 3200.5 and Rules of Court 5.20 to your orientation meeting with the professional provider you have chosen.
 The provider should be able to tell you the policy and procedures they have in place for each of the 17 standards and each of 90 sub-standards.